Publications happen through the

 AttachmentToPublishobject.
 The attachment title will be the file name of the uploaded file.

-/linkEboxMessagefeature is not implemented but the broadcast feature still available by asking the procedure to eBoxIntegration@smals.be.
+/linkEboxMessagefeature is not available with the publicationsender scope but broadcast feature still available by asking the procedure to eBoxIntegration@smals.be.

 - We do not support dynamic expiration date.
 That is to say, in the API about the